study-groups/nlp-study-group/README.md

 # Projects

-## Current project #1 Detecting bias in Wikipedia page edit
+## Current project: Detecting bias in Wikipedia page edit

 A user enters a URL for a wikipedia page.
 The history is retrieved and sentiment analysis is conducted on each edit to determine what, if any, bias change is detected.
 The following refereces are guiding the project:

+## Resources
 - [seq2seq](https://github.com/google/seq2seq): A general-purpose encoder-decoder framework for Tensorflow that can be used for Machine Translation, Text Summarization, Conversational Modeling, Image Captioning, and more.

 - [Open NMT](http://opennmt.net/): OpenNMT is an open source ecosystem for neural machine translation and neural sequence learning.